Like us on Facebook

 Je ne t’oublierai jamais, Lois Gunden.

-*Note: It is Jewish tradition to name a child after someone, usually a family member, who has passed on.
+*Note: It is an Ashkenazi Jewish tradition to name a child after someone, usually a family member, who has passed on.
 To a certain extent it’s believed that the soul of the loved one lives on in the child who bears his or her name.

 Lois is one of the “righteous gentiles” honored at Yad VaShem, the Holocaust museum in Jerusalem.